 Educational Specialist, Siemens Hearing Instruments

-Carol Meyers, AuD, is an Educational Specialist for Signia.
-She is responsible for the training and education of staff and hearing care professionals in the U.S. on the company’s products, technology, software, services, and audiology-related topics at industry events, face-to-face meetings, in publications, and through virtual courses.
+Dr. Meyers is a Manager of the Clinical Education Team for Signia.
+She is responsible for the support and ongoing training of the Signia Educational Specialists and for creating new and innovative training methods to enhance customer service.
+She trains staff and hearing care professionals in the U.S. on the company’s products, technology, software, services, and audiology-related topics at industry events, face-to-face meetings, in publications, and through virtual courses.
 She is responsible for the planning and execution of online courses, including The Expert Series, which reaches a growing number of hearing care professionals each year.
-Prior to joining Signia (then Siemens Hearing Instruments) in 2007, Dr. Meyers dedicated more than 25 years to clinical practice, during which she attained a comprehensive understanding of diagnostics, hearing aid technology, and how to address the communication needs of individuals.
+Prior to joining the Signia clinical education team (then Siemens Hearing Instruments) in 2007, Dr. Meyers dedicated more than 25 years to clinical practice, during which she attained a comprehensive understanding of diagnostics, hearing aid technology, and how to address the communication needs of individuals.
 Dr. Meyers holds a doctorate degree in Audiology from Arizona School of Health Sciences and graduate and undergraduate degrees from the University of Nebraska.

 Carol M. Hession, Ph.D. is a Government Services Audiologist supporting those engaged in the provision of hearing health care within the Department of Veteran’s Affairs, Department of Defense and Indian Health Services.
 Dr. Hession joined the Starkey Hearing Technologies family in 2006.
 She earned her B.S. in Communication Disorders and Psychology from Worcester State College (MA) and her M.S. and Ph.D. in Audiology & Speech Sciences from Purdue University.
 Throughout her career, she has held a variety of clinical and academic faculty positions including 12 years as a clinical audiologist with the Department of Veterans Affairs.
 Dr. Hession is actively involved in professional issues and currently serves as the Chair of the Indiana Speech-Language Pathology & Audiology Licensure Board.
 She has presented at state, regional and national meetings in the areas of amplification, adult audiologic rehabilitation, professional issues and electronic medical record documentation.
 Dr. Hession is licensed to practice audiology in Indiana, holds the CCC-A from ASHA and is a fellow of the American Academy of Audiology.